mkhandal/Responsive-Login/README.md

-# Responsive-Login-Form-Using-HTML-CSS
+# Responsive Login Form Using HTML CSS

-HI, Thank you for downloading source code, I just want to tell you that you have to add javascript file to a js folder, and the css file to a css folder, and finally add images to a img file.
+HI, Thank you for downloading source code,
+I just want to tell you that you have to make a website for your business, Contact Us On : digitalexa.com